jenemanuele/README-generator/README.md

   * [Questions?](#questions)
   * [License](#license)
   ## Description
-  A professional README file generator for all applications and projects on github.
+  Makes a professional readme file for all projects and apps on github.
   ## Installation
   Use Nodejs
   ## Usage